fanypilar/fpilarova_masters/README.md

 - "NCBI_Datasets_download"
 - "results"

-# Information about the output files created by the script:
+# Information about the output files created by the program:

 ## Files in folder "CAASTools_files":
 - folder "fasta_files" containing fasta files each with all selected ortholog sequences (of both short and long-living organisms); will be used for MSA